oscarotero/jquery.lazyscript/README.md

 Available options:
 ------------------

 * **selectorClass** (string) Name of the class used to select the lazy elements.
-Note that the class will be remove after the callback execution.
+Note that the class is removed after the callback to avoid being executed twice.
 By default is *lazy*
-* **callback** (function) The callback to be executed for each lazy element.
-The first argument is the jquery object with the element.
+* **callback** (function) The callback executed for each lazy element.
+The argument provided is the jquery object with the element.
 * **threshold** (integer) By default is 0
-* **scrollInterval** (integer) Defines the duration of the timeout used to prevent the scroll execute the callback event too many times.
+* **scrollInterval** (integer) Defines the duration of the timeout used while scrolling to prevent trigger the scroll callback too many times and improve the performance.
 By default is 500.